-Article XIII A of the California Constitution, known as Proposition 13, was approved by the California voters in June of 1978.
-It limits the amount of ad valorem tax on real property to 1% of "full cash value."
-Article XIII A defines "full cash value" to mean the county assessor's valuation of real property as shown on the 1975-76 tax bill under "full cash value," or thereafter, the appraised value of real property when "purchased, newly constructed or a change in ownership has occurred" (as such terms are used in Article XIII A) after the 1975 assessment.
-Furthermore, all real property valuation may be increased to reflect the inflation rate, as shown by the consumer price index or comparable data, in an amount not to exceed 2% per year, or may be reduced in the event of declining property values caused by damage, destruction or other factors.
-Article XIII A provides that the 1% limitation does not apply to ad valorem taxes to pay interest or redemption charges on (1) indebtedness approved by the voters prior to July 1, 1978, (2) any bonded indebtedness for the acquisition or improvement of real property approved on or after July 1, 1978, by two-thirds of the votes cast by the voters voting on the proposition, or (3) bonded indebtedness incurred by a school district, community college district or county office of education for the construction, reconstruction, rehabilitation or replacement of school facilities or the acquisition or lease of real property for school facilities, approved by 55% of the voters of the district voting on the proposition, but only if certain accountability measures are included in the proposition.
+Article XIII A of the State Constitution, known as Proposition 13, was approved by California voters in June 1978.
+It limits the amount of ad valorem tax on real property to 1% of "full cash value," as determined by the county assessor.
+Article XIII A defines "full cash value" to mean the county assessor's valuation of real property as shown on the 1975-76 tax bill under "full cash value," or thereafter, the appraised value of real property when purchased, newly constructed or a change in ownership has occurred after the 1975 assessment period.
+Furthermore, all real property valuation may be increased to reflect the inflation rate, as shown by the consumer price index, in an amount not to exceed 2% per year, or may be reduced in the event of declining property values caused by damage, destruction or other factors.
+Article XIII A provides that the 1% limitation does not apply to ad valorem taxes to pay interest or redemption charges on (1) indebtedness approved by the voters prior to July 1, 1978, (2) any bonded indebtedness for the acquisition or improvement of real property approved on or after July 1, 1978, by two-thirds of the votes cast by the voters voting on the proposition, or (3) bonded indebtedness incurred by a school district or community college district for the construction, reconstruction, rehabilitation or replacement of school facilities or the acquisition or lease of real property for school facilities, approved by 55% of the voters of the district, but only if certain accountability measures are included in the proposition.

 Section 51 of the Revenue and Taxation Code permits county assessors who have reduced the assessed valuation of a property as a result of natural disasters, economic downturns or other factors, to subsequently "recapture" such value (up to the pre-decline value of the property) at an annual rate higher than 2%, depending on the assessor's measure of the restoration of value of the damaged property.
 The constitutionality of this procedure was challenged in a lawsuit brought in the Orange County Superior Court entitled County of Orange v.
-Orange County Assessment Appeals Board No. 3 (Case No. 00CC03385 in files of that court) and in similar lawsuits brought in other counties, on the basis that the decrease in assessed value creates a new "base year value" for purposes of Proposition 13 and that subsequent increases in the assessed value of a property by more than 2% in a single year violate Article XIII A. In 2001, the Orange County Superior Court issued an order declaring the recapture practice to be unconstitutional as applied to the taxpayers in that case.
+Orange County Assessment Appeals Board No. 3 (Case No. 00CC03385 in files of that court) and in similar lawsuits brought in other counties, on the basis that the decrease in assessed value creates a new "base year value" for purposes of Proposition 13 and that subsequent increases in the assessed value of a property by more than 2% in a single year violate Article XIII A. In 2001, the Orange County Superior Court issued an order declaring the recapture practice to be unconstitutional as applied to the plaintiff taxpayer.
 In December 2002, the Superior Court certified the case as a class action, affecting all Orange County taxpayers subject to assessment recapture.
-The court's final judgment in favor of the taxpayers was released April 18, 2003.
-Orange County filed an appeal to the California Court of Appeal, and the Court of Appeal, on March 26, 2004, reversed the decision of the Orange County Superior Court.
-An appeal of the decision of the Court of Appeal has been filed with the California Supreme Court.
-However, the California Supreme Court has not yet determined whether or not it will consider the appeal.
-The City is unable to predict the final outcome of this litigation and what effect, if any, it might have on assessed values in the City and on the City's property tax revenues.
-However, even if these cases were finally decided in a manner to cause a reduction in the aggregate assessed values of taxable property in the City, the City has the power and obligation to raise the rate of ad valorem taxes to generate revenues sufficient for the payment of principal of and interest on the Bonds.
+The court's final judgment in favor of the taxpayers was released April 18, 2003 and Orange County appealed.
+On March 26, 2004, the Court of Appeal held that the trial court erred in ruling that assessed value determinations are always limited to no more than 2% of the previous year's assessed value and reversed the judgment of the trial court.
+That ruling has been appealed to the California State Supreme Court, although the Supreme Court has not yet determined whether to hear the appeal.
+The City is unable to predict the outcome of this litigation and what effect, if any, it might have on assessed values in the City and on the City's property tax revenues.